DOG WORMS – THE 5 TYPES THAT AFFECT PUPPIES AND OLDER DOGS

-There are many perfectly safe de-worming products and worm treatments for dogs including worming tablets, pastes, granules and liquids that you can purchase over-the-counter for the treatment of tapeworms these contain epsiprantel, fenbendazole or praziquantel which dissolve the worms.
+There are many perfectly safe products for dogs including tablets, pastes, granules and liquids that you can purchase over-the-counter for the treatment of tapeworms these contain epsiprantel, fenbendazole or praziquantel which dissolve the worms.

 Make sure you check the label to ensure that it is effective against tapeworms and as these parasites sometimes require a different dosage to others read the label carefully to ensure correct administration.

 Most medications kill the adult tapeworm within 24 hours but a second dose is required 3-4 weeks later to treat any that were larvae at the time of treatment.
 Because the main cause of tapeworms in dogs is fleas it is also essential that you get rid of any infestation otherwise, the dog will become re-infected almost immediately.